akostrik/CPP_module_42/README.md

 ## Reference
 If something should always exist and never change, use a references

+A reference = a dereferenced pointer

-A reference !=  new variable
+A reference = an aliase for an existing variable !=  new variable

+A reference = a constant pointer, always points to the same variable, we can't change it (?)

 A reference doesn't occupy memory

-A reference = an aliase for an existing variable

-A reference = a constant pointer, always points to the same variable, we can't change it

-Reference = a dereferenced pointer

 A reference can't point to nothing